UniversalDependencies/docs/_la/dep/iobj.md

 advcl(vowed, it-be-taught)
 ~~~

-'Therefore, since it is a doctrine of ethics that friendship is equalized and preserved by reciprocity, it is my wish to preserve due reciprocity in making a return for the bounty more than once conferred upon me.'
-(Letters XIII 10, UDante) Epi-246
+'Therefore, since it is a doctrine of ethics that friendship is equalized and preserved by reciprocity, it is my wish to preserve due reciprocity in making a return for the bounty more than once conferred upon me.' (`UDante Epi-246`, *Letters* XIII 10, Dante Alighieri)

-* Literally '(it) is taught that friendship be equalized etc.' Here the reading can be ambiguous between an impersonal use with undetermined subject, in which the clause of *adequari* is still an object (and this is favoured by its subject *amicitiam* being in the accusative case as for a clausal complement and *doceatur* having singular [number](la-feat(Number)), or the passivisation of the theme, which might be the simplest analysis.
+* Literally '(it) is taught that friendship be equalized etc.' Here the reading can be ambiguous between an impersonal use of the predicate *doceo* 'I teach' with undetermined subject, in which the clause of *adequari* 'to be equalized' is still an object (and this is favoured by its subject *amicitiam* being in the accusative case like in a [clausal complement](la-dep/ccomp), and *doceatur* having singular [number](la-feat/Number)), or the passivisation of the theme, which might be the simplest analysis.

 ~~~ sdparse